 The PISA-Based Test for Schools is a student assessment tool geared for use by schools and networks of schools to support research, benchmarking and school improvement efforts.
 In the United States, the assessment is known as the OECD Test for Schools (based on PISA).
 The assessment tool provides descriptive information and analyses on the skills and creative application of knowledge of 15-year-old students in reading, mathematics, and science, comparable to existing PISA scales (when administered under appropriate conditions).

-The school-level assessment is intended to be complementary to the main PISA studies by making PISA-Based results more accessible to a wider audience and empowering local educators to participate in and contribute to policy debates in their countries.
+The school-level assessment is intended to be complementary to the main PISA studies by making PISA-Based Test for School results more accessible to a wider audience and empowering local educators to participate in and contribute to policy debates in their countries.
 The relevance of the tool to local educators is its link to the Programme for International Student Assessment (PISA) and the international results published every three years.
 To learn more about PISA, watch this video.

 The PISA-Based Test for Schools is not the same as the national PISA cycles and participation in one assessment should not be confused with the other.